- What are real-time payments?

 - Other notable systems: Singapore's FAST, the European SEPA Instant Credit Transfer, and Australia's New Payments Platform (NPP)

 These real-time payment networks are each tailored to its region's financial infrastructure, user needs, and regulatory environment.
-For businesses expanding globally or streamlining local operations, understanding the differences between networks can help you choose the right rails for speed, security, and scalability.
+Understanding the differences between networks can help you choose the right rails when expanding globally or optimizing local operations.

 How do real-time payments work?